Atlas (2024 film): Plot

-Harlan extracts security codes from Atlas's brain to get past Earth's defenses, then leaves her to die with Colonel Banks, the only other survivor of the mission.
+Harlan extracts the security codes from Atlas in order to get past Earth's defenses, then leaves her to die with Colonel Banks, the only other survivor of the mission.
 After Banks gives her his ARC neural interface device, Atlas remotely reactivates Smith, who comes to their rescue.
-Using salvaged parts from the other destroyed ARCs Atlas upgrades Smith to stand a chance against the assembled AI forces.
-Atlas further reveals to Smith that Harlan killed her mother after the young Atlas—jealous of the attention her mother gave Harlan—gave Harlan an unfettered interface with her mind.
+Using salvaged parts from the other destroyed ARCs, Atlas upgrades Smith to stand a chance against Harlan's assembled forces.

+Atlas further reveals to Smith that Harlan killed her mother after she gave Harlan an unfettered interface with her mind.
 Harlan, programmed to save humanity from risk, then saw that humanity's history of destructive behavior made it a risk to itself.
-Smith helps Atlas overcome her guilt for her actions, and with Banks sacrificing himself to clear their path, Atlas and Smith fight their way out and destroy the repaired ICN ship before defeating Harlan in hand-to-hand combat although Atlas herself is badly injured in the fight.
-A heavily damaged Smith shuts down before Atlas is rescued after repeated defibrillation.
+Smith helps Atlas overcome her guilt, and Banks sacrifices himself to clear their path.
+Atlas and Smith fight their way out and destroy the repaired ship before defeating Harlan in hand-to-hand combat – though Atlas and Smith are badly injured.
+Smith shuts down before Atlas is rescued after repeated defibrillation.

 Back on Earth, Atlas is informed that Harlan's complicated CPU will take years to analyze.
-Atlas, now a ranger, tests the newest model of ARC, created with her suggested modifications reminiscent of Smith.
-As she boots up the new ARC, its AI repeats a specific phrase Atlas made during the final moments of the mission, then jokingly tells her to guess its name, suggesting that the Smith sentience has survived.
+Now a ranger, she tests the newest model of ARC, created with her suggested modifications reminiscent of Smith.
+As she boots up the new ARC, its AI repeats a specific phrase Atlas made during the final moments of the mission, then jokingly tells her to guess its name, suggesting that Smith, in some form, survived.